CuttyBang/ruffin-tumblr/README.md

 # ruffin-tumblr

-Ruffin-Tumblr

-A Tumblr API project made for Headspace.
+Ruffin-Tumblr is a Tumblr API project made for Headspace.
 I went traditional with this and did a jQuery project.
 Enter a blog name, or tag, or both and there you go.
 Add favorites to the favorites column, and remve them if they really aren't your favorite anymore.

 A peek at the JS: https://github.com/CuttyBang/ruffin-tumblr/blob/master/_build/js/main.js